FLOOD RISK IL

 Flood Risk Overview

-42% of ZIP codes in Illinois are located in FEMA-designated flood zones.
+73% of the ZIP codes with FEMA flood-map data in Illinois are located in FEMA-designated flood zones.
 Residents have filed 50,488 flood insurance claims through the National Flood Insurance Program (NFIP), with total payouts of $565.1M.

 The average claim payout in Illinois is $11K.
 Flood damage can range from minor water intrusion to total structural loss, depending on flood depth, duration, and property characteristics.